amcypher/PII-Scrubber-and-Sample-Data/README.md

 # sample-data
-Sample Dataset for a sample python script.
+Sample dataset for a sample python script.